wlmb/covid/README.md

   4-the daily number of confirmed cases divided by population 5-daily number of deceased divided by population

-* YYYYMMDDcases.png YYYYMMDDdec.png YYYYMMDDcasesN.png YYYYMMDDdecN.png
+* cases.png dec.png casesN.png decN.png

-  Plots of data for the date YYYYMMDD
+  Plots of data: daily cases, daily deceases, and the same but normalized to population.

 ## Author ##